stephnan/boodle/README.md

 ## Tests

-Unit tests can be easily run with:
+Unit tests can be run with:

 ```console
 $ lein eftest